LSBA Home

 Ms. Audrius Monique Reed

-Audrius M. Reed, with Audrius M. Reed, Attorney at Law, LLC, in Shreveport, is a graduate of Southern University Law Center and is a solo practitioner in the areas of family law, criminal defense, personal injury and estate planning.
-She serves as the program attorney for the LRVDV (Legal Representation for Victims of Domestic Violence) Program of the Shreveport Bar Foundation and the Northwest Louisiana Family Justice Center.
+Audrius M. Reed, with Audrius M. Reed, Attorney at Law, LLC, in Shreveport, is a graduate of Southern University Law Center and a solo practitioner in the areas of family law, criminal defense, personal injury and estate planning.

 631 Milam St Ste 105